BLCM/OpenBLCMM/README.md

 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
 - Needed testing:
   - Do at least a bit of testing in all currently-supported Java versions
-  - We decode dump data using `ISO_8859_1` -- search through the data to find out if there's edge cases where that'll fail.

 ### Can probably wait until after the first public release